 Bluer = better.

-To get the blue color we want and need, you need to line breed good blue shubunkin specimens.
-Sometimes, breeding bronze (metallic) with pink, also called matte-scaled, can produce shubunkin with blue color.
+To get the blue color we want and need, you need to line breed blue shubunkin specimens.
+Sometimes, breeding bronze (metallic) with pink, also called matte-scaled, can produce shubunkin with the blue color.

-Let’s say that you have successfully breed your pair of goldfish.
-You now find your breeding tank full of goldfish eggs ready to hatch, once they hatch, don’t be shocked that you don’t find many colors in the babies.
+Let's say you have successfully bred your pair of goldfish.
+You now find your breeding tank full of goldfish eggs ready to hatch, once they hatch, don't panic when you don't find many colors in the babies.

+It is entirely normal.
 The bright coloration could take months to develop on a baby shubunkin.
-Patience is key.
+Patience is always the key.

 All in All

-You now have a general idea about shubunkin goldfish, from being awed by their beauty, to knowing how to take care of them, what to do to get coronation fish with a lot of blue color, and better still, their behavior and characteristics.
+You now have a general idea about shubunkin goldfish, from being awed by their beauty, to knowing how to take care, what to do to get coronation fish with a lot of blue color, and eventually, their behavior and characteristics.